I-League: Mohammedan Sporting come from behind to defeat Sreenidi Deccan 3-1 | www.lokmattimes.com

 I-League: Mohammedan Sporting come from behind to defeat Sreenidi Deccan 3-1

-Naihati (West Bengal), March 7 Mohammedan Sporting has tried to maintain their hundred percent record this season in the ongoing I-League after coming from a goal behind to defeat Sreenidi Deccan 3-1 at the Naihati Stadium, here on Monday.
+Mohammedan Sporting has tried to maintain their 100% record this season in the ongoing I-League after coming from a goal behind to defeat Sreenidi Deccan 3-1 here at the Naihati Stadium today.

 After taking the lead, Sreenidi Deccan applied more pressure on their opponents, sensing vulnerability in the Black and White Brigade's ranks.
 The warning signs were there to be seen as David Munoz put the ball in the back of the net once again in the 27th minute, but his effort was ruled out for a foul in the build-up.